jthampan/PlantDiseaseDetection/DATASET_SETUP.md

 # Dataset Setup Guide

+## Prerequisites

+Before setting up the dataset, ensure you have:
+- Python 3.8 or higher installed
+- All required dependencies installed: `pip install -r requirements.txt`
+- At least 4GB of free disk space
+- Stable internet connection for dataset download

 ## Overview
 The PlantVillage dataset is not included in this repository due to size constraints (2.27 GB).
 Follow these steps to set up the dataset locally.